 The Picts and Scots

 Later in the Second century the Romans advanced again and in 140 they built the Antonine Wall from the Clyde to the Forth.
-However, the Romans finally abandoned the Antonine Wall in 196 AD.
-Afterwards, Hadrians Wall became the frontier.
+However, the Romans finally abandoned the Antonine Wall in 196 CE.
+Afterward, Hadrians Wall became the frontier.
 The Romans advanced into Scotland again in 209 AD but only temporarily.
-In 367-68 the Picts took part in a great raid upon Roman Britain.
+In 367-68, the Picts took part in a great raid upon Roman Britain.

 In the 6th century a people from Ireland called the Scots invaded what is now Scotland.
 They settled in what is now Argyll and founded the kingdom of Dalriada.